bokeh/bokehplots.com/content/pages/roadmap.md

 - Migrate BokehJS codebase to [TypeScript](https://www.typescriptlang.org/)
 - Increase WebGL capability and support to more areas (e.g patches)
 - Support for scripted animations and visual transitions
-- Built-in capabilities for Networks/Graphs/Trees

 #### Core Python library

 - Add support for integrating with [Altair](//github.com/altair-viz/altair)
-- Expand the initial basic theming functionality
-- Full binary protocol for arrays
-- Add a "develop" mode to the Bokeh server

 #### Documentation